 Schools are selected by their State Education Agency and must qualify under one of the following categories:

-Category 1: Exceptional student performance for two or more consecutive years
+Category 1: Exceptional student performance and academic growth for two or more consecutive years